Spotlight: Fall on the National Mall

 Did You Know?

-From 2011 through 2015, Washington also commemorates The Civil War: 150 Years.
+Through 2015, Washington commemorates The Civil War: 150 Years.
 Include an exploration of the Civil War Defenses of Washington and other Civil War-related sites during your National Mall trip.
-Read Places and Events that Shaped Our Nation 150 Years Ago for more information.
+Read Scout Our Civil War Places and Events that Shaped Our Nation 150 Years Ago for more information.